-The 22-credit certificate in Human Resources Development provides basic analytical skills for active and aspiring professionals in public personnel management, labor relations, employment ("manpower") policy, and training and development.
-Those who complete the certificate program may apply the certificate program credits toward the Master of Public Administration degree.
+The 25 credit Certificate in Human Resources provides basic analytical skills for active and aspiring professionals in public personnel management, labor relations, employment ("manpower") policy, and training and development.
+Program details are available from the certificate coordinator at the Institute of Public Service.